phamminhhanhuet/android.uet.vnubooks/README.md

   - By the way, users can set up notification (notification when the authors who they are following update new contents, or when some readers comment/like/share/archive their works...), set up theme (dark/light/color theme)...

   - App supports follow feature, message feature, report feature, location feature (a user or a story can be assigned with a location, so that other readers can be able to know where the story was written, or where the author is working...
-By clicking in the location, direction feature will open google map and direct a way from readers' current locations to the story/author's location), with target is building a community where the creativity is unleashed, the enthusiasm of true novelists is spreaded and a whole big-and-beyond-imagination worlds of words is created by love and sympathy.
+By clicking in the location, direction feature will open google map and direct a way from readers' current locations to the story/author's location), with the target is building a community where the creativity is unleashed, the enthusiasm of true novelists is spreaded and a whole big-and-beyond-imagination worlds of words is created by love and sympathy.

 # Credit